keithmburu/courses/2020-compling/hw/hw1_regex.md

 tar xvf grissom_alvin_hw1.tar.gz
 ```

 a directory called `grissom_alvin` should be created, and it should contain the files for your submission.
+To do this, your files need to place your files in the directory first and then compress the directory.
+See this link for examples: https://www.educative.io/edpresso/how-to-gzip-a-directory-in-linux

 Be sure to test this before you submit.